zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

 ## Step 0: Run the Multitenant Setup Scripts

-The next steps will download the files needed for the rest of the workshop and create a 2nd set container databases and pluggable databases.
+The next steps will download the files needed for the rest of the workshop and create a second set container databases and pluggable databases.

 1. Open up the Oracle Cloud Shell or terminal of your choice and login to the compute instance you created in the previous lab.